 Time Spent in Congestion

 Congested delay occurs when speeds drop below 35 mph.
 When speeds fall below this threshold, the freeway corridor begins to operate inefficiently as its capacity declines.
-While travelers are delayed when speeds are lower than the speed limit (e.g. 55 mph in a 65 mph zone), this is not defined as congested delay as the freeway is actually operating more efficiently at this speed.
+While travelers are delayed when speeds are lower than the speed limit (e.g., 55 mph in a 65 mph zone), this is not defined as congested delay as the freeway is actually operating more efficiently at this speed.

-2015 Time Spent in Congestion on Regional Freeways
+2016 Time Spent in Highway Congestion

 Select a congested segment on the map for more information.